Dear friends,

 This is a collaboration between friends, artists, the boat Baba Yaga, and the more-than-human presences that carry us.

-Together we’ll create a small, embodied record of what is fleeting and slippery: the touch that lingers, the sound that almost disappears, the ways care, grief, or desire pass across surfaces.
+We’ll create a small, embodied record of what is fleeting and slippery: the touch that lingers, the sound that almost disappears, the ways care, grief, or desire pass across surfaces through mold, rot and decay.

-I’ll approach wetness as material and experience — something that carries memory and time, something alive and relational.
-The recordings we make are gentle attempts to hold what usually slips away.
+I’ll approach wetness as material and experience: something that carries memory and time, something alive and relational.
+The recordings we’ll make are gentle attempts to hold what usually slips away.

-After streaming with the current, we gather in Baba Yaga’s steel belly for something gently, gloriously fishy — a light soup becoming story, broth, kin.
+After streaming with the current, we’ll gather in Baba Yaga’s steel belly for something gloriously fishy: soup!

 With slippery hands,